-Maine Law’s location is accessible for students with disabilities and provides facilities for classroom and seminar discussion, library research, moot court participation, clinical practice, legal publications, and student activities.
+Maine Law’s location is accessible for students with disabilities and provides facilities for classroom and seminar discussions, library research, moot court participation, clinical practice, legal publications, and student activities.

-For more information on the Law School, contact the Admissions Office, University of Maine School of Law, 246 Deering Avenue, Portland, ME 04102, (207) 780-4341; visit the Law School web site at http://www.mainelaw.maine.edu; or on Facebook at www.facebook.com/umainelaw.
+For more information on the Law School, contact the Admissions Office, University of Maine School of Law, 246 Deering Avenue, Portland, ME 04102, (207) 780-4341; visit the Law School website at http://www.mainelaw.maine.edu; or find us on Facebook at www.facebook.com/umainelaw.